BjornFJohansson/WikidPad/README.md

 	wxPython==4.1.1

-Optional requirements are (in requirements.txt) are:
+Optional requirements are (in requirements_optional.txt) are:

     dateparser>=1.1.5
     natsort>=8.2.0

-These are needed for some of the mec_plugins
+These are needed for some of the mec_plugins.

+The only absolute requirement is wxpython.
+I have found that a combination between python 3.8 and wxpython 4.1.1 works very well on linux mint.
+The only think that does not work on linux is the spell checking.

+This also works quite well on windows.
+Several attempts have been made to make it work on MacOS, but so far not successfully afaik.

 ## Installation with pip